 My First Year as an Out-of-Hours Vet

-Marc Abraham writes guilelessly about his early mistakes, and the terror and joy involved in attempting to save an animal's life, Marc Abraham’s memoir is a heart-warming, compelling and thoroughly entertaining look at the life of an ER vet.
+Marc Abraham writes guilelessly about his early mistakes, and the terror and joy involved in saving an animal's life.
+His memoir is a heart-warming, compelling and thoroughly entertaining look at the life of a vet on call.

 A fantastic vetJoanna Page (Stacey from Gavin and Stacey)

-“The charming Dr Marc AbrahamRTE
+The charming Dr Marc AbrahamRTE

-“Affectionate, funny ... so sweet-natured that it makes you want to hug himDaily Mail
+Affectionate, funny ... so sweet-natured that it makes you want to hug himDaily Mail